mrakgr/PIM-Programming-In-Spiral-UPMEM-Demo/README.md

 instance length inv_array ar = fun (inv_array {len}) => len
 ```

-Then to actually implement inverse arrays all I have to do is make prototypal instance for `create`, `index`, `set` and `length`.
+Then to actually implement inverse arrays all I have to do is make prototypal instances for `create`, `index`, `set` and `length`.
 In them I route to the relevant functions in `iam_core`.
 With all the pieces in place, I am free to write a generic map function using inverse arrays.
 It is as simple as writing two nested loops.

 ```sl
 // Maps the input array inplace.